fivetran/dbt_zendesk/README.md

 This package models Zendesk data from [Fivetran's connector](https://fivetran.com/docs/applications/zendesk).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1AQv77L9WlDXqRS0gkdQTmg1HSUo-Znlcoq7CHg0JrP8).

 The main focus of this package is to enable you to better understand the performance of your Support team.
 Metrics focused on response times, resolution times and work time are calculated for you.

+#### Optional features (for Zendesk Professional or Enterprise users)
-Optionally, these metrics can be converted to business times if you use Zendesk's scheduling feature.
-Optionally, SLA policy breaches are also calculated.
+- Metrics can be converted to business hours
+- SLA policy breaches are calculated

 ## Models